yashodhan1202/stock-analysis/README.md

  - Since arrays were used they could be used in the code instead of calculating through a code in itself.

 ### Disadvantages of refactored code
  - There were no disadvantages noticed in the refactored code as the results were exactly the same as before and the runtime was faster than the previous one.
-Since this was the first time we were refactoring the code it was a bit time consuming to write an efficient code.
+Since this was the    first time I was refactoring the code, it was a bit time consuming to write an efficient code which would give the same results as before.